 In the second, the client gets more joint pain in cold weather and the pain is relieved with warmth.
 The prescription will be to dispel pathogenic Wind, Cold and Dampness to remove blockage and pain.

 In the third presentation, the client has slight joint swelling and difficulty using the joint due to pain, weakness and altered joint shape.
 This is the chronic phase of RA and the prescription here will be to nourish liver and kidney Yin, remove Blood Stasis and transform Dampness.

 There is a famous saying in Chinese medicine that accurately describes this principle:

 Yi Bing Tong Zhi 異病同治 One disease, different treatments;

 Tong Bing Yi Zhi 同病異治 Different diseases, one treatment.

 Therefore, to understand TCM as “treating a disease or condition” is incomplete.

 We want to uncover the underlying patterns of disharmony leading to certain diseases or conditions.
-And then use Cupping, Acupuncture & Moxibustion, Herbal Medicine & Dietary Therapy, and/or Medical Massage to treat the whole person, taking into account all of his/her manifesting symptoms, current illness and health history.
+And then use Cupping, Acupuncture, Herbal Medicine & Dietary Counselling, and/or Medical Qigong to treat the whole person, taking into account all of his/her manifesting symptoms, current illness and health history.